2i2c-org/2i2c-org.github.io/content/_index.md

   - block: markdown
     id: service
     content:
-      title: We help communities build their own interactive computing hub in the cloud with open infrastructure
+      title: We give communities a digital hub with the tools, resources, and data for their workflows
       subtitle:
       text: |

         {{< servicetech >}}

-        2i2c stands for **the International Interactive Computing Collaboration**.
-Our [community hub platform and consultancy services](/platform) ensure your community makes the best use of open infrastructure for interactive computing in the cloud.

-        We serve **over 90 communities across the globe** with **over 7000 active users** dedicated to creating and sharing knowledge.
+        Membership in 2i2c's [community network](./join/_index.md) provides access to our [hub platform and services](/platform) so your community can create an share knowledge with your own open infrastructure.
+We serve [over 90 communities](./members/index.md) in research and education.
 See [our community impact stories](/communities) for inspiration.

         <style>
           #who-logos {